Reginald Ernest Moreau: Egypt

-Around this time he was a member of the RSPB through which he met Michael John Nicoll who was the director at the Giza Zoological Gardens.
+Moreau was a member of the RSPB through which he met Michael John Nicoll, the director at the Giza Zoological Gardens.
 Due to security problems in Egypt, he had to wear military uniform, something he was very uncomfortable with.
 The work was only from 8 AM to 2 PM after which he would often go to the hot springs at Helwan.
 His health improved rapidly.
 Nicoll, a member of the BOU, was a regular contact but the two never made any field excursions together.
 Moreau however began to make many weekend excursions.
 A bout of paratyphoid hospitalised him briefly during September 1920 and during this period he observed a number of migrant birds.
 He later hired a donkey to make weekend trips.
 There were fears that lone British travellers would be captured by Egyptian nationalists but he found only friendly company and picked up Arabic.
 In one of his jaunts to a distant wadi he came to meet C. B. Williams, an entomologist at the Egyptian agriculture ministry.
 Williams became a close friend and he was introduced to scientific ideas and the two made many excursions into the desert.
 Williams also encouraged Moreau to publish his bird notes in the Ibis journal, with help in preparing the manuscripts.
 The drafts were typed by Williams' wife.
 At Alexandria one March, he spotted a lady picking up buttercups among the wheatears and larks that he was observing and found her knowledgeable about birds.
-After meeting her, Winnie, a couple more times, he married her in June 1924 at Cumberland.
+After meeting her, Winifred Muriel Bradberry also known as Winnie, a couple more times, he married her in June 1924 at Cumberland.
 The young couple preferred to live at Maadi close to Wadi Digha where they kept a pet raven and conducted experiments to see if the plumage colours of larks were genetically inherited.
 They had a daughter whom they named Prinia after a small bird, the Graceful Prinia (Prinia gracilis).
 A Graceful Prinia had built a nest in the ventilator of the bell tent that was the Moreaus' first marital home.
 (The bird genus name Buphagus was initially suggested as the name for their son David.)
 Moreau made trips around Africa and wrote on birds as well as letters to the New Statesman.
 He also wrote some fiction such as The Temple Servant under the pen name of "E. R. Morrough" as, being a civil servant, he was not allowed to publish books.
 They travelled around Africa and in 1928 C.B.
 Williams moved to Amani in Tanganyika as Deputy Directory of a research station there and recommended that Moreau should take up work in the accounts department.